Rutland (Vermont Senate district)

-The Rutland Senate District is one of 16 districts of the Vermont Senate.
-The current district plan is included in the redistricting and reapportionment plan developed by the Vermont General Assembly following the 2020 U.S. Census, which applies to legislatures elected in 2022, 2024, 2026, 2028, and 2030.
+The Rutland district is one of 16 districts of the Vermont Senate.
+The current district plan is included in the redistricting and reapportionment plan developed by the Vermont General Assembly following the 2020 U.S. census, which applies to legislatures elected in 2022, 2024, 2026, 2028, and 2030.

-The Rutland District includes all of Rutland County except the town of Mount Holly, which is in the Windsor district.
+The Rutland district includes all of Rutland County except the town of Mount Holly, which is in the Windsor district.

-As of the 2010 census, the state as a whole had a population of 625,741.
-As there are a total of 30 Senators, there were 20,858 residents per senator.